The Freedom of Minimalism

 My Experience with Homeownership

-I’ve personally become disenchanted with homeownership, at least in our current situation.
-When we bought our house 5 years ago, we had so many ideas about updates that we wanted to do, like new windows, new kitchen countertops, and ventilation installed in the bathroom.
+I’ve become somewhat disenchanted with homeownership, at least in our current situation.
+When we bought our house 5 years ago, we had so many ideas about updates that we wanted to do, like new windows, kitchen countertops, and ventilation installed in the bathroom.
 Maybe a pretty backsplash in the kitchen?

 The Pro’s

-My son playing in the yard of our new home
+My son playing in the yard of our new home in green grass, corner of brick house at top left.

 Evolving Philosophies